I Found Real Makeup Tutorials From The 1950s — & Tried Them All

 I got my hands on a pamphlet of real makeup tutorials from the '50s — so naturally, I tasked myself with following along as closely as possible.
 What started as a fun glimpse at a bygone era quickly became a conversation around the cultural, social, and economic impact of makeup, which you can watch in the video above.

-Max Factor Pan Stik Foundation, $9.99+, available at Amazon; Bésame Black Cream Mascara, $29.26, available at Bésame; Ben Nye Cake Eye Liner, $14-$19, available at Studio F/X; Bésame Crimson Cream Rouge, $26.33, available at Bésame; Bésame Vanilla Brightening Powder, $32.19, available at Bésame; Guerlain KissKiss Cream Lip Color in Red Insolence, $45, available at Sephora; Mayvenn Short Bob Wig, not available in Canada.
+Max Factor Pan Stik Foundation, not sold in the US; Bésame Black Cream Mascara, $20, available at Bésame; Ben Nye Cake Eye Liner, $10, available at Camera Ready Cosmetics; Bésame Crimson Cream Rouge, $18, available at Bésame; Bésame Vanilla Brightening Powder, $22, available at Bésame; Guerlain KissKiss Cream Lip Color in Red Insolence, $37, available at Sephora; Mayvenn Short Bob Wig, $220, available at Mayvenn.

 Advertisement